opencog/opencog/diary/README.md

 * Decide whether or not to execute blending and prepare.
   * Try blending immediately
 * Make the simple, newly blended node and put in AtomSpace.
+* Make "agent-step" command simulating.
+* Make the links in newly blended node and correct some attribute value.

 ### Fail
 * (empty)